 What I noticed most about this training is I now have my dog’s attention while we go for walks.
 This took some time but the more you invest now into your dogs the happier the next 10+ years of your lives will be (plural) as this is your dog is a family member, don’t ever forget that.

-Its also important to get your dogs gaze and eyes to focus on you while walking on leash, not a million miles ahead of you.
+Its also important to get your dogs to gaze and eyes to focus on you while walking on a leash, not a million miles ahead of you.
 Char would pull, I would stop she would turn around look at me and start walking back towards me.
 At that point I would continue walking, sure it may look silly and take a good deal of time to travel any distance but the dog and I are getting it.

 Patience is your friend.

 Take it a step farther and try this training outdoors without your sunglasses on.
 This lets your dog learn, see, and understand the different looks and facial expressions you give them as soon they will do the same to you.
 Remember we haven’t learned how to speak dog, and dogs, for the most part, don’t speak English.

 Training seems to be 50% about the dog and 50% about the human.
 It’s extremely important to control your emotions and energy around German Shorthaired Pointers or any dog for that matter.
 At times I will get frustrated when I’m being pulled and yanked in different directions or when the dog just simply chooses to ignore my “come” command.
 You’re not alone, and even the best of dogs will test from time to time.

 Learning what to do when your dog does not react to a command takes time.
 Our instinct is to raise our voice, just like our parents would do.
 That doesn’t work, not does being physical.
 It will end up hurting you more than your dog as the old saying goes, this will hurt me more than it hurts you.